-The comments follow data released by the yourtown’s Kids Helpline which show suicide-related contacts had risen by 22 per cent nation-wide since 2012 with an 8 per cent increase in WA.
+The comments follow data released by the yourtown’s Kids Helpline which show suicide-related contacts had risen by 22 percent nationwide since 2012, with an eight percent increase in Western Australia.

-Collie Family Centre Program Manager Sharon Thompson said Collie needs more services available for children and young adolescents because by the time children turn 16 ‘the damage may already be done.’
+Collie Family Centre program manager Sharon Thompson said Collie needs more services available for children and young adolescents because by the time a child turns 16 “the damage may already be done”.

-“There is definitely a dire straights need in the Collie area, just the crisis of life increasing and issues that young kids have I think that’s just going to rise if we don’t get someone in our community addressing these issues,” Mrs Thompson said.
+“There is definitely a dire need in the Collie area, just the crisis of life increasing and issues that young kids have.
+I think that it is just going to rise if we don’t get someone in our community addressing these issues,” she said.

-The Collie Family Centre offers free counselling services three days a week but can’t help children under the ages of 16.
+The Collie Family Centre offers free counselling services three days a week but can’t help children under the age of 16.

-Unfortunately the centre can’t break into the youth area without funding, which is why Mrs Thompson said the centre were hoping to apply for the $50,000 Bendigo Bank grant next month.
+Unfortunately the centre can’t break into the youth area without funding, which is why Ms Thompson said the centre were hoping to apply for the $50,000 Bendigo Bank grant next month.

-The Collie Family Centre helps teenagers 16 and above, the Child and Parent Centre provides support for children aged 0-8 and Youth Focus provides a counselling service at Collie Senior High School for one day a week for its students.
+The centre helps teenagers 16 and above, the Child and Parent Centre provides support for children aged up to eight years old and Youth Focus provides a counselling service at Collie Senior High School for one day a week, for students only.

-Although with these services youth are still having to find alternative measures like going to Bunbury to receive any form of help, as often appointments and spaces are limited and only offered on specific days.
+Still with these services available in town youth are still having to find alternative measures to getting help, like travelling to Bunbury to receive any form of help, as too often appointments and spaces are limited and only offered on specific days.

 Amaroo Primary School chaplain Robyn Gillies said she has noticed an increase in the last five years with mental health issues in children.

-“I’ve been doing this for 20 years now and certainly in the last five I have noticed a lot of anxiety in children, things they have no control over, their parents, they’ve heard them arguing in the night and they’re worried they’re going to divorced,” she said.
+“I’ve been doing this for 20 years now and certainly in the last five years I have noticed a lot of anxiety in children, things they have no control over.
+Their parents, they’ve heard them arguing in the night and they’re worried they’re going to divorced,” she said.

-Mrs Gillies said too often the chaplains were the gatekeepers and were there for the children until someone else more equipped to deal with the matter could take over.
+Ms Gillies said too often the chaplains were the “gatekeepers” and were there for the children who were struggling until someone else more equipped to deal with the matter could take over.

-“We keep them safe until someone can take over and I just would hope that someone would take over,” Mrs Gillies said.
+“We keep them safe until someone can take over and I just would hope that someone would take over,” Ms Gillies said.

 In addition, 140 young people, teachers and parents participated in Youth Focus mental health education workshops in Collie in 2015 and 2016.

-A WA Country Health Service spokesperson said suicide was a serious issue among youth, which the service kept a close watch on it.
+A WA Country Health Service spokesperson said suicide was a serious issue among youth, which the service kept a close watch on.

 In the South West, suicide was the leading cause of death for 15 to 24-year-old males and females between 2006 and 2015, causing 19 deaths in the 2011 to 2015 period.